fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-how-to-install-a-node-easily-with-the-assisted-installer.md

 Check our [reference](../../reference/Docker/disable-docker-iptables-tampering) or find more about this subject in the official [Docker iptables](https://docs.docker.com/network/iptables/).

+## Update Nightly

+The assisted installer can modify the default `docker-compose.yml`, to have the Ursa Stack service use the [nightly image build](https://github.com/fleek-network/ursa/pkgs/container/ursa) from our repository.
+This is optional, but users have to be aware that to update `nightly`, the latest image has to be docker pulled.

+When a user accepts to use `Nightly` the first perceived runtime is faster, in comparison to having to build the Ursa Docker image from source.
+Where for building, Docker-compose does it automatically when changes occur, `nightly` users have to pull the latest.

+You can see the status of the config file in `$HOME/fleek-network/ursa/docker/full-node/docker-compose.yml` (this is the default location, you may have changed it).

+Learn how to pull by checking our reference [here](../../reference/Docker/update-nightly-stack-images.md).

 ## How to help improve the onboarding experience?

 We try our best to provide the best onboarding experience, but custom scripts to fit a whole range of computers or servers is a big chore and we expect some issues on the journey to make it better.
 Your feedback is of extreme importance to illustrate our end goal!